-You can permanently limit elements a given subset of respondents by applying the current scenario as a filter.
+You can permanently limit elements to a given subset of respondents by applying the current scenario as a filter.

 This is particularly useful to represent skip logic, where a question may apply only to a subset of respondents.